kazulagi/OpenSourceSoybean/README.md

 # OpenSourceSoybean
 Open-Source-Soybean.
 You can get open-source varieties of soybean.

-Soybean (Glycine max L.) is one of the most important crop.
+Soybean (Glycine max L.) is one of the most important crops.
 We are breeders and breeding open-source soybean varieties.
 If you want to get seed, you can get the sources or physical instances of seed.